watson-developer-cloud/node-red-labs/advanced_examples/README.md

 In this part of the project you can find the advanced labs.
 In these labs different services are combined to build apps to show the possibilities of Watson in Node-RED.

-NOTE: All the labs listed below assume that you have first created an Application from the Bluemix Node-RED Starter Boilerplate - see [here](/introduction_to_node_red/README.md) how to do that.
+NOTE: All the labs listed below assume that you have first created an Application from the IBM Cloud Node-RED Starter Boilerplate - see [here](/introduction_to_node_red/README.md) how to do that.

 Before trying these labs you should already be comfortable with Node-RED flows and how to import flows. if not then please [click here, read and understand the process](/introduction_to_node_red/README.md) on how to import flows.